andoliv1/Molecule-Database/README.md

 - Implemented:

-    - Develop a web page and corresponding server-side executable for accessing the database
+    - Develop a web page and corresponding server-side executable for accessing the database (The web framework used is a Java framework similar to Flask called Javalin.
+POST and GET functions are called along with Ajax calls to communicate to and from the server.
+Users can add molecules to the H2DB database and search for isomorphism by name or by file.)

     - Ability to handle core operations on a database of at least 10 million molecules at a rate of 10 operations per second on a lab computer.